-All of these activities can also be used with vocabulary cards!
-In each one of my center packs you will find vocabulary cards!
+All of these activities discussed in this post can also be used with vocabulary cards!
+In each one of my center packs, you will find vocabulary cards!
 Check them out HERE.

-I teach a multi age classroom with 3, 4, and 5 year olds.
-In the fall we focus on uppercase letters so we use name cards with their names in uppercase.
+I teach a multi-age classroom with three-, four- and five-year-olds.
+In the fall, we focus on uppercase letters so we use name cards with their names in uppercase.
 Then in January, I transition my pre-k friends to lowercase by using names cards with their names in lowercase letters.
 I make the name cards double sided so I don’t have to name new sets of name cards in January.
 One side has their name in lowercase letters and the other side has their name in uppercase letters!

 - Build names with magnet letters

-- Write the names on a dry erase board
+- Write names on a dry erase board

-- Use when doing name crafts (click here for the sun name craftivity)
+- when doing name crafts (click here for the sun name craftivity).

-- Place in a bucket at circle or center.
+- place names in a bucket at circle or center.
 Use the cards when picking or selecting students for activities or transitions.

-- Place on a ring to use around the classroom.
+- place names on a ring to use around the classroom.
 I always have a set in the art center for students to use for visual support when writing their names on their artwork.